Physical Therapy Liability Insurance: What is It?

 Physical Therapy liability insurance is designed to provide professional liability coverage in the case of a malpractice lawsuit.
-In other words, if a lawsuit is brought against you as a PT for any number of the reasons described below, having Physical Therapy professional liability insurance can provide you with protection to guard against claims that may otherwise jeopardize your career.
+In other words, if a lawsuit is brought against you as a PT for a number of valid reasons, your Physical Therapy liability insurance will stop these claims from jeopardizing your career.

-The short story: You need to seriously consider liability insurance if you are a Physical Therapist.
+The short story: You should seriously consider liability insurance if you are a Physical Therapist.

 Why Do I Need Physical Therapy Liability Insurance?